 Understand a range of marketing/consumer challenges faced by commercial organisations

 Critically analyse a range of different research techniques used to acquire consumer research data

 Analyse consumer research data using a range of different analytical techniques.

-Demonstrate an ability to present practical research findings in both oral and written formats appropriate to business contexts.
+Demonstrate an ability to present practical research findings in a format appropriate to business contexts.